backups-obsidian/backup-obsidian/main/300 short-notes/How to setup neovim.md

 ## Tips
 - Once the plugin manager is set you can use tab for autocompletion while typing out commands.
 - Use a particular theme: `:colorscheme gruvbox`

+## Neovim configuration (lua)
+- We can use *modules* in lua which this means we will not end up with large configuration files.
+- We use the `require` function to load the different modules in lua.
+- So the base directory will have a `init.lua` file which will load all the modules.
+- All the modules must be inside the `~/.config/nvim/lua` folder.
+For example we can have a settings folder inside lua folder.
+We will need a `init.lua` file in all the subfolders.